 Posted by marilynch

-For details about Little Bellas 2017 activity in Monterey County, including their Salinas Sunday Program at Toro Park, Salinas and their day camp at Sea Otter Classic, contact Little Bellas.
-Their website indicates, as of 3/5/17, that scholarships are available.
+For details about current Little Bellas activity in Monterey County, including their Salinas Sunday Program at Toro Park, Salinas and their day camp at Sea Otter Classic, contact Little Bellas directly.
+Scholarships are available.

-Archived below the photo is some prior Little Bellas activity in Monterey County—at Toro and at Sea Otter.
+Archived below is some prior Little Bellas activity in Monterey County—at Toro and at Sea Otter.

-- And for more on the Bicycling Monterey website about bicycling Salinas, click here.
+- For more on the Bicycling Monterey website about bicycling Salinas, click here.

 - For posts relevant for children and teens, click here.